sk-zk/TruckLib/docfx/docs/TruckLib.ScsMap/prefabs.md

 ### Loading the descriptor
-To add a prefab to the map, the positions of its control nodes and spawn points must be known to the library so that the map nodes can be placed correctly and the required slave items can be created.
+To add a prefab to the map, the positions of its control nodes and spawn points must be known to the library so that the map nodes can be placed correctly and slave items, if required, can be created.
 This means that the prefab descriptor (`.ppd`) file of the prefab must be opened first, which you can do with the [`PrefabDescriptor`](xref:TruckLib.Models.Ppd.PrefabDescriptor) class: